chibisnorlax/acnhfaq/faq/new.md

 ![](https://assets.nintendo.com/image/upload/v1615853306/ncom/en_US/articles/2021/free-update-for-animal-crossing-new-horizons-delivers-new-content/800x450_ACNH_MarchUpdate_UpdateGift.jpg)

 ## What new items are introduced?
-As it stands, the following 6 villagers will be added: Rilla, Marty, Étoile, Chai, Chelsea, and Toby.
+The following 6 villagers will be added: Rilla, Marty, Étoile, Chai, Chelsea, and Toby.
 Additionally, furniture and clothing items relating to the character they represent will also be added.
-The number and names of these items are currently unknown.
+They are obtainable by scanning the Sanrio Amiibos in Photopia.
+For a complete list of these items, see here: link TBA

 Certain items here are time locked and will be shown as below:
 > - <span class="label label-green">✓ Unlocked</span>